Review

 About Michael Chude

-Michael Chude graduated with a BSc in Parasitology and Entomology.
-He has years of experience writing flash fiction and dissecting books with his book club members.
-He is also an avid reader who loves great stories and breathtaking world-building.
+Michael Chude has years of experience writing flash fiction and reviewing books with his book club members.
+He is also an avid reader who loves great stories and extensive world-building.

 Share to...